mike-wax/wax-hacktoberfest/README.md

 ## link to hosted demo (if applicable):

 Sorry!
-Google didn't approve the app in time, but you can paste the code (just two files) into a blank Google Sheet and it should work after you update the keys for supa
+Google didn't approve the app in time, but you can paste the code (just two files) into a blank Google Sheet and it should work after you update the keys for supa.
+Here's a videos of how to add it to Sheets: https://youtu.be/Ef3tyt-c8rQ

 ## list of team members github handles (and twitter if they have one)